reactjs/server-components-demo/README.md

 - Search for any title.
 With the search text still in the search input, create a new note with a title matching the search text.
 What happens?
 - Search while on Slow 3G, observe the inline loading indicator.
 - Switch between two notes back and forth.
 Observe we don't send new responses next time we switch them again.
-- Uncomment the `fetch('http://localhost:4000/sleep/....')` call in `Note.server.js` or `NoteList.server.js` to introduce an artificial delay and trigger Suspense.
+- Uncomment the `await fetch('http://localhost:4000/sleep/....')` call in `Note.js` or `NoteList.js` to introduce an artificial delay and trigger Suspense.
-  - If you only uncomment it in `Note.server.js`, you'll see the fallback every time you open a note.
+  - If you only uncomment it in `Note.js`, you'll see the fallback every time you open a note.
-  - If you only uncomment it in `NoteList.server.js`, you'll see the list fallback on first page load.
+  - If you only uncomment it in `NoteList.js`, you'll see the list fallback on first page load.
   - If you uncomment it in both, it won't be very interesting because we have nothing new to show until they both respond.
-- Add a new Server Component and place it above the search bar in `App.server.js`.
-Import `db` from `db.server` and use `db.query()` from it to get the number of notes.
+- Add a new Server Component and place it above the search bar in `App.js`.
+Import `db` from `db.js` and use `await db.query()` from it to get the number of notes.
 Oberserve what happens when you add or delete a note.

-You can watch a [recorded walkthrough of all these demo points here](https://youtu.be/La4agIEgoNg?t=600) (with timestamps).
+You can watch a [recorded walkthrough of all these demo points here](https://youtu.be/La4agIEgoNg?t=600) with timestamps. (**Note:** this recording is slightly outdated because the repository has been updated to match the [latest conventions](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components).)

 ## Built by (A-Z)